 Your charter should include the priorities identified by parents, whānau, and your community and be written in plain language.

 The aims and targets included in your charter should be based on evidence and be informed from the outcome of your board's self-review.

-- annual section, including specific targets and planned actions.
+- annual section - including specific targets and planned actions for the coming year.

 An annotated and a blank Microsoft Word version of the charter template are available from the University of Auckland’s Centre for Educational Leadership (UACEL).
 The charter template has been designed by UACEL and the Ministry of Education.

 The use of the charter template is optional.

 Your charter must be submitted to the Ministry by 1 March each year.

 Your school charter should be submitted using the Secure Data Portal(external link).

 - Your charter should be in either .doc or .PDF format.

 - All documents must be 22MB or less to be successfully uploaded to the Secure Data Portal.